-Taliaferro, a Whig, was the representative for Virginia’s 10th congressional district from 1839 to 1843.
+Taliaferro was the representative for Virginia’s 10th congressional district and was a Whig.
+He served from 1839 to 1843.

 From Dec 1801 to Mar 1843, Taliaferro missed 572 of 3,796 roll call votes, which is 15.1%.
 This is better than the median of 26.0% among the lifetime records of representatives serving in Mar 1843.
 The chart below reports missed votes over time.

 |Dec 1801-May 1802||94||24||25.5%||0th|

 |Dec 1824-Mar 1825||15||3||20.0%||45th|

 |Dec 1830-Mar 1831||88||27||30.7%||85th|